Acid attacks in Iran sharpen row over Islamic dress and vigilantism

-BEIRUT It is a question all Iranians are asking: who is stalking the streets of Isfahan, throwing acid into women's faces?
+BEIRUT It is a question all Iranians are asking: who is stalking the streets of , throwing acid into women's faces?

 Acid attacks - an excruciating assault used in many countries to rob women of their looks - are rare in Iran and authorities, including conservative clerics, were quick to condemn them.